Kommander Andrei Malakov

 - Greylord Adjunct: A free Escort makes Malakov more focus effiecient.
 Extra control area is always nice.
 Guidance is a very valuable spell for ranged models especially.

 - Battle Mechaniks: Probably the cheapest Suckers around, Mechaniks are nice and expendable.
+The officer also provides a crucial safe zone from blasts.

 - Madelyn Corbeau: She and Malakov make quite the pair.
 Intrigue provides some Stealth hate, Parlay protects herself and Malakov against warriors and once in a blue moon Seduction turns them against their owner.
 She even has Sucker! like Andrei.
 The War Dog is great, but Madelyn might be even better with him.